wendyverdonk93/docs/content/tools/credit-card-component/_index.md

 ### 3. Place a Test order

-After the customer has entered their credit card details, the encrypted data can be sent to the MultiSafepay API to finish the transaction.<br>
+After the customer has entered their credit card details, the encrypted data can be sent to the MultiSafepay API to finish the transaction.
+The endpoint: __testapi.multisafepay.com/v1/connect/payments/create__ can be used to submit the test order.<br>

 On the frontend you can retrieve the encrypted credit card data through the following code: